Research

 Along Lake Erie's Southeast shoreline, the land in New York and Pennsylvania quickly rises over 700 feet to the Allegheny Plateau.
 Sandwiched between the temperature moderating waters of Lake Erie and the 700 foot earthen wall sits a narrow band of land ideal for agricultural fruit production in the Northeastern, U.S. Although also home to the production of peaches, cherries, apples, blueberries, and other fruit crops, agriculture in the region is dominated by grape production with Concord as the main variety.
 Viticulture research at the Cornell Vineyard Laboratory focuses on improving grape production in this unique region.

-Most Recent Research Winter Content
+Most Recent Research Spring Content

 One of the goals of the Lake Erie Regional Grape Program is to ensure that the research they conduct is useful to grape growers.
 One way to ensure this happens is to incorporate grower participation into any research project from the very beginning.